muhammadazhariqbal/muhammadazhariqbal/README.md

 - 👯 I’m looking to collaborate on **React and React Native Projects**

 - 👨‍💻 All of my projects are available at [https://github.com/muhammadazhariqbal](https://github.com/muhammadazhariqbal) :star2:
-- 👨‍💻 All of my projects are available at [https://gitlab.com/muhammadazhariqbal](https://gitlab.com/muhammadazhariqbal) :star2:
+- 👨‍💻 Work Experience at DevelopEirs [https://gitlab.com/muhammadazhariqbal](https://gitlab.com/muhammadazhariqbal) :star2:

 <!-- - 📫 How to reach me **muhammad1azhar2@gmail.com** :smiley: -->